cyberjo8/email-template/README.md

-The Css is internal and the font family is in the folder "fonts"
+The Css is internal and some of the style is inline The font family is in the folder "fonts"